verdaux/BookNotes/Phrases/Impressors 9.md

 - [ ] Nothing makes a room feel emptier than wanting someone in it.
 - [ ] Gareebo ka aesthetic mat churao.
 - [ ] Mai decompose hona chahta hu.
-- [ ] Once I saw a bee drown and I understood.
+- [ ] Once I saw a bee drown in honey and I understood.
 - [ ] My soul comes from better worlds and I have an incurable homesickness for the stars.
 - [ ] What attracts you when you are broken will disgust you when you heal.
 - [ ] Do you understand the violence it took to become this gentle.